betsyjames/pandas-challenge/README.md

 * Create a table that breaks down school performances based on average Spending Ranges (Per Student).
 Use 4 reasonable bins to group school spending.
 Include in the table each of the following:
   * Average Math Score
   * Average Reading Score
+  * % Passing Math (The percentage of students that passed math.)
+  * % Passing Reading (The percentage of students that passed reading.)
+  * % Overall Passing (The percentage of students that passed math **and** reading.)

+### Scores by School Size

+* Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).

+### Scores by School Type

+* Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).